- What is the payment approval process?

 - Invoices >$10,000: Require CFO sign-off

 To set your own policies, consider your company's size, risk tolerance, and operational needs.
 Start by analyzing your historical spending patterns to identify natural breakpoints where additional oversight makes sense.
-Once established, communicate these policies clearly through employee handbooks, training sessions, and ongoing reviews.
+Once you've set these policies, document them in your employee handbook and reinforce them through regular training.

-The role of software in payment approval policies
+The role of software in enforcing approval policies

-AP software plays a huge role in automatically enforcing these policies.
+Choosing the best accounts payable automation software is critical to enforcing these policies automatically.
 The best platforms can route invoices to the appropriate approvers based on amount, vendor, or expense category, preventing payments from proceeding without proper authorization.

 The software also maintains an audit trail of all approvals, making compliance reporting more straightforward and reducing manual effort for your finance team.